dotnet/csharplang/proposals/TypeUnions.md

 ### Singleton values

-Types that are singletons (with an static `Singleton`) property can used as values in non-type contexts by implicitly accessing the property.
+Types that are singletons (with a static `Singleton` property) can be used as values in non-type contexts by implicitly accessing the property.

 Instead of: